robertialenti/Bike-Share/README.md

 <img src="https://github.com/robertialenti/Bixi/raw/main/figures/average_daily_ridership_dayofweek.png" width="425" height="250">

 Finally, I plot the number of active Bixi stations over time, only in months in which the service is operating.
 Note that, in the winter of 2023, Bixi piloted a project whereby it operated around 150 stations in the city's core for the first.
+This explains the sharp and temporary decline in the number of active Bixi stations.
 In 2024, the rideshare service operated around 900 stations.

 <img src="https://github.com/robertialenti/Bixi/raw/main/figures/number_stations.png" width="425" height="250">